Cybersecurity Maturity Model Certification (CMMC)The CMMC Knowledge You Need to Succeed

 What is the Cybersecurity Maturity Model Certification (CMMC)?

 The Cybersecurity Maturity Model Certification (CMMC) Version 1, finalized in January 2020, is the US Department of Defense’s (DoD) new information security framework and audit program.
 The CMMC is designed to improve cybersecurity within the Defense Industrial Base (DIB) by ensuring contractors and subcontractors can adequately protect Controlled Unclassified Information (CUI).

 Back in October 2016, the DoD specified requirements for protecting Covered Defense Information (CDI) and reporting cyber incidents in its Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
 DFARS mandated that DoD suppliers implement security controls consistent with the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171.
 This regulation relies on suppliers to self-attest to the status of their security controls and to compliance with NIST SP 800-171.

-In contrast, the CMMC takes an audit-based approach to compliance.
+In contrast, the CMMC takes an audit-based, “trust but verify” approach to compliance.
 Certification to an appropriate CMMC level will be a “go/no-go” requirement for DoD acquisitions starting with select contracts in 2020, with all DoD contracts mandating CMMC certification by 2026.